-Depending on the extent of the damage, you can return the art piece to Nico, and he can attempt to repair it, but for most, this sounds tedious, and it very well could be.
+Depending on the extent of the damage, you can return the art piece to him, and he can attempt to repair it, but for most, this sounds tedious, and it very well could be.
 It truly depends on the situation at hand.

 All art will be insured before shipping.
 If a refund is what you seek, Nico will honor it, but he will need the product back in his hands before the refund is completed.
 A claim will be filed to the shipping company for any damage loss, but you, the customer, does not need to worry about that process.

-If an exchange is something you seek, Nico will honor this as well, but the value of the previously purchased piece has to match the exchange, unless you are wanting to pay the difference for a more expensive piece.
+If an exchange is something you seek, he will honor this as well, but the value of the previously purchased piece has to match the exchange, unless you are wanting to pay the difference for a more expensive piece.